Full List: US Lists Specific Public Areas in Nigeria that 'Terrorists Are Plotting to Attack, Kill'

-- The United States had warned travellers about rising security threats in Nigeria, citing terrorism, kidnapping, and armed gangs as major risks
+- The United States warned travellers about rising security threats in Nigeria, citing terrorism, kidnapping, and armed gangs as risks

-- Officials explained that terrorists continued to plot attacks in public areas, often working with local gangs to expand their reach
+- Officials stated that terrorists continued to plot attacks in public areas, often working with local gangs to expand their reach

-- The advisory stressed that all regions carried significant danger, with some states facing even higher risks
+- The US advisory about Nigeria claimed that all regions carried significant danger, with some states having more significant risks

-The United States had issued a travel advisory urging its citizens to reconsider travel to Nigeria due to crime, terrorism, civil unrest, kidnapping, armed gangs, and inconsistent health care services.
+The United States has issued a travel advisory urging its citizens to reconsider travel to Nigeria due to crime, terrorism, civil unrest, kidnapping, armed gangs, and inconsistent health care services.

-Officials reported that all locations in Nigeria carried significant security risks, with some states facing higher threats than others.
+Officials stated that all locations of the country carried significant security risks, with some states facing higher threats than others.

 Source: Getty Images